 What does Oss mean?

 The meaning of Oss is a diverse one today.
-When looking to answer the question “what does oss mean?”, the phrase has less of a courteous and more of social meaning.
+When looking to answer the question “what does OSS mean?“, and “what’s the meaning of OSS?“, the phrase has less of a courteous and more of social meaning.
 Oss is the go-to phrase used for greeting or an acknowledgment of understanding demonstrated techniques.
 It can also be shared as a compliment for a particularly impressive competition, or rolling performance.
 For example, you could hear an entire arena muttering “Oss” in admiration of berimbolos when they first appeared.

 Although not as distinct as in Japanese culture, respect remains a huge part of Jiu-Jitsu.
 Some schools, like Gracie Barra, have kept more of the traditional elements than others.
 In a GB academy, people bow before entering the dojo, often accompanied by Oss.
 This is meant as a token of respect towards Carlos Gracie Jr, the founder.
 Other schools, like Eddie Bravo’s 10th Planet, do barely any bowing, but Oss is still muttered in respect.
 So, in general, OSS meaning is mutual respect between to sides.
 No matter the philosophy of an academy, the meaning of Oss revolves mainly around respectful behavior on the mats.